top of page

 How do I report an issue at a Vacation Rental near my home?

 REMEMBER!
-If you are experiencing a disturbance with a home that you do not find on this list, there is a very good chance that it is an illegal vacation rental or a second home where the owner has allowed rowdy friends or family to use it and IT IS JUST AS IMPORTANT THAT THESE DISTURBANCES BE REPORTED!
+If you are experiencing a disturbance with a home that you do not find on the license list, there is a very good chance that it is an illegal vacation rental or a second home where the owner has allowed rowdy friends or family to use it and it is just as important that these disturbances be reported!
 Do so by contacting law enforcement and reporting it to the Morro Bay Code Enforcement Office.

 Police Department Non-emergency issues: 805-772-6225